 Websites are growing in complexity and it’s slowing them down.
 Reducing and compressing page components lightens applications and enables content delivery at faster speeds to the end-user.

 3.)
 Simplify Design

 4.)
 Optimize Image/Video Size & Format

 Compress images and videos before uploading.
 Large images take much longer to load and slow page speeds.
 Moreover, with responsive design applications, a large uncompressed image may work great on a desktop, but to display on a phone it must be downloaded and resized on a mobile browser and network.
 This process is a major hang-up, and can easily be avoided with a compressed image.

 Most IT departments handle basic tasks like image compression with ease.
 So, why is web application performance trending in the wrong direction?
 It is because end-user experience is continually ignored.
 Applications must be treated like a supercar, even minor alterations can have a negative impact on overall performance.
 Develop a holistic strategy, stick to it, and continuously improve.

 - Starting without strategy – wading into metering and reacting to rules of thumb.
 (Thus, the importance of Steps 1-3)

-- Forgetting to add or create a mobile solution – this requires you to start from mobile, not form the current state of your online applications.
+- Forgetting to add or create a mobile solution – this requires you to start from mobile, not from the current state of your online applications.

 A New Model for Digital Experience Delivery

 The gap in digital user experience today is leaving real money on the table.
 Online applications continue to gain complexity, but they rely on an inefficient and outdated web architecture.
-Constant ingenuity and the ability to leverage new content deliver technology is requisite to exceed ever-higher user expectations.
+Constant ingenuity and the ability to leverage new content delivery technology are requisite to exceed ever-higher user expectations.

 The one-size-fits-all manner of legacy delivery systems is still the norm today, but they are not the only option!